 Even then the station had to come off air for a year before they could obtain their license.

-Dread Broadcasting Corporation (DBC) was Britain’s first black owned radio station which responded to the lack of diversity on the licensed stations with a mixture of reggae, soul, calypso, funk and hip-hip.
-Other stations that, according to Wesker, gave black acts vital exposure included Invicta, Solar, Horizon, JFM, LWR, Starpoint and Kiss.
+Dread Broadcasting Corporation (DBC) was Britain’s first Black-owned radio station which responded to the lack of diversity on the licensed stations with a mixture of reggae, soul, calypso, funk and hip-hip.
+Other stations that, according to Wesker, gave some vital exposure for Black acts included Invicta, Solar, Horizon, JFM, LWR, Starpoint and Kiss.

-Reggae stations in particular were hugely influential in supporting black musicians, says Wesker: "On Harlesden High Street, there were three reggae pirates within a 100-yard stretch.
-All of these stations played their part and many black acts got their first play on these stations."
-Others weren't so lucky and had to contend with pop and rock acts on Radio London and Capital.
+Reggae stations in particular were hugely influential in supporting Black musicians, says Wesker: "On Harlesden High Street, there were three reggae pirates within a 100-yard stretch.
+All of these stations played their part and many Black acts got their first play on these stations."

 By the end of the 1980s there were 600 pirate stations operating nationwide and 60 in London alone, but the DTI (Department of Trade and Industry) who regularly raided stations, kept them on their toes.
 "Pirate radio was in all four corners of London," says Wesker, "in tower blocks, disused shops and in rooms in very innocent-looking terraced houses, but everyone had to keep moving to keep the DTI off their trail."

 On top of raids, inter-station rivalry meant occasional sabotage.
 Kiss even had to hire security to protect their rig at one point, though Wesker maintains that despite this all of the DJs knew each other and socialised at clubs, parties and in record shops.